DiscordKt/discordkt.github.io/docs/concepts/Listeners.md

 }
 ```

-This block listens for a single event `MessageCreateEvent` and prints the content of the message.
+This example listens for a single event `MessageCreateEvent` and prints the content of the message.